Investigation of political donations in B.C. referred to RCMP

 The BC Liberal Party issued a statement promising full co-operation with the investigation.

-"We are committed to transparency, accountability, and ensuring that British Columbians can have confidence in our electoral financing system," the statement said.
-"That’s why we are voluntarily reporting all contributions in real time on our website.
-We have co-operated fully with Elections BC to date, and will cooperate fully if contacted by the RCMP."
+“We are committed to transparency, accountability and ensuring that British Columbians can have confidence in our electoral financing system,” the statement said.
+“That’s why we are voluntarily reporting all contributions in real time on our website.
+We have co-operated fully with Elections BC to date, and will co-operate fully if contacted by the RCMP.”

-The party has previously denied any wrongdoing but also said it would “review and remedy issues” raised in the Globe’s reporting.
+The party has previously denied any wrongdoing but also said it would “review and remedy issues” raised in The Globe’s reporting.

 The Opposition New Democrats have also launched a review of the party’s donations to find instances in which lobbyists or union representatives donated in their own name.
 Earlier this week, the party said it had found four cases that required “clarification.”